Example Mapping: Making Stories Concrete

 If you have more red cards than green cards, the story isn’t ready to build.

 This is one of the best things about Example Mapping.
-It doesn’t just help you understand a story – it tells you when you don’t understand it.
-A readiness check disguised as a planning session.
+It doesn’t just help you understand a story, it tells you when you don’t understand it.
+A readiness check that looks like a planning session.

 Second session: “Pause a subscription”